TerryZhang95/terryzhang95.github.io/README.md

 ## Update
 ### 2020-01-19
 - Add about pages, modify title, headers and footers
-- Jekyll reference
-- Change part of scss
+- Change post header title to post title

 Original refer to:
 # jekyll-theme-console